FE-Bootcamp-x-DigitalStack/homework-todos-list-crud-with-json-server-xCristi27/CRUD Operations/README.md

 -   Run `npm install` to install all project dependencies
 -   Run `npm run server` to start-up a local server with JSON (json-server).
 -   Execute _Live Server_ on index.html file to start-up the client application
+-   Don't forget to change the directory in the terminal before you run the `npm install` command

 ## Homework requirements